-Inclusive translation helps to ensure that customers aren’t excluded from your product experience due to language issues.
+Inclusive translation ensures that people aren’t excluded from your product experience due to language issues.
 Good inclusion keeps your language respectful, friendly and impactful so everyone can have an amazing user experience.

 Learn how to build genuine connections with customers all over the world by localizing for inclusivity.